dmbarbour/wikilon/docs/CommandLine.md

 * blocks for higher order operations `1 [2 mul] 53 repeat`
 * terse encoding of tuples, lists, tables

 Command Language for Awelon (claw) is a syntactic sugar and editable view for AO.
 Claw semantics is a trivial expansion into AO bytecode, and this expansion is reversible, such that we may view and edit AO bytecode as claw code.
-While claw is optimized for one-liner programs, it is usable for page-structured programming.

-Claw is simple, flexible, and extensible.
-Though intended primarily for command line interfaces, claw may be leveraged for conventional document interfaces and block-structured programming by recognizing sequences like `[cond] [body] while_do_`.
-Given a structure editor, claw might further be extended with interactive forms - sliders, color pickers, checkboxes, etc. - e.g. by recognizing sequences like `30 slider` or `255 0 0 rgbcolor`.
+Claw is simple, flexible, and highly extensible.
+While designed primarily for command line interfaces, extensions have the potential to make Claw suitable for many other environments including visual programming (cf. *Visual Claw* below) and more conventional block structured programming (cf. *Block Structured Programming* below).

+*Aside:* My mental image of an Awelon mascot is an owl.
+I was thinking of an owl's claws when I named this.
+But it strikes me now that this also serves as a weak allusion to concatenative programming languages Cat and Kitten. :)

 ## Claw Code